icoco/ixkit-cli/README.md

 	ixkit load

-	💡more help information of ixkit cli,please refer to https://github.com/icoco/ixkit-cli more help information of cURL, please refer to <a href="https://github.com/astaxie/bat">bat/</a>
+	💡more help information of ixkit ,please refer to <a href="http://www.ixkit.com">ixkit</a>
+more help information of cURL, please refer to <a href="https://github.com/astaxie/bat">bat</a>